rzzzwilson/Random-Stuff/PythonExercises/longest_subsequence/README.rst

 The code here is my take on the problem.

-It's just the simple fuctional approach of:
+It's just the simple functional approach of:

 * find the longest head sequence
+* split the tail from the string
 * get the longest tail subsequence (recursively)
 * return the longest of the two